St John's offers a supportive environment to its students

 Tel: 01223 744444

-The Chaplain of the College is The Rev'd Carol Barrett Ford.
+From October 2019 the Assistant Chaplain of the College is The Rev'd Canon Neil Heavisides.

-As a priest of the Church of England, Carol is available to discuss religious matters, whether personal or theoretical and to give help and advice in matters spiritual.
-She also has a role in preparing members of the College for Baptism or Confirmation and is happy to talk through this process with enquirers.
+As a priest of the Church of England, Neil is available to discuss religious matters, whether personal or theoretical and to give help and advice in matters spiritual.
+He also has a role in preparing members of the College for Baptism or Confirmation and is happy to talk through this process with enquirers.

 Pastoral Care (Student Welfare)

-The Chaplain supports the College welfare structures by offering college members someone who will listen to their concerns, help them examine situations, offer advice or signpost.
-Carol has no expectation that those who see her will have religious or Christian commitments, all are very welcome.
+The Assistant Chaplain supports the College welfare structures by offering college members someone who will listen to their concerns, help them examine situations, offer advice or signpost.
+Neil has no expectation that those who see him will have religious or Christian commitments, all are very welcome.

 Tel: 01223 338633